-Belgian authorities say they have handed over two men to France who allegedly helped the top suspect in the November 13 Paris attacks.
+Belgian authorities have handed over two men to France who allegedly helped the top suspect in the November 13 Paris attacks, they said.

-The federal prosecutor's office identified the two as Mohammed A. and Ali O. and said they were transferred on Wednesday to France under a European arrest warrant.
+The federal prosecutor's office identified the two as Mohammed A and Ali O and said they were transferred to France under a European arrest warrant.

-The Paris prosecutor's office confirmed that they were Mohammed Amri and Ali Oulkadi.
+The Paris prosecutor's office confirmed that the two were Mohammed Amri and Ali Oulkadi.

 Amri is accused of going to Paris to pick up top suspect Salah Abdeslam after the attacks that killed 130 people.